johnsonjh/font-bigletter-multics/README.md

 ## Future

-* The creation of fully vectorized fonts (created with the help of [AutoTrace](https://github.com/autotrace/autotrace) or [Potrace](https://potrace.sourceforge.net/)) is planned.
-* For now, only dot‑matrix style fonts are generated.
+* Fully vectorized fonts (created with the help of [AutoTrace](https://github.com/autotrace/autotrace) or [Potrace](https://potrace.sourceforge.net/)) are planned.
+Only dot‑matrix style fonts are generated at this time.

 ## License